Sensing Technologies for Crowd Management, Adaptation, and Information Dissemination in Public Transportation Systems: A Review: Main challenges

-Device-free NVB solutions, both based on RF or other physical properties (such as audio or ultrasound signals), are less harmful to an individual's privacy since they do not require processing of devices' IDs.
+A cutting-edge future research direction might be exploiting the mathematical concept of differential privacy \cite{Dwork2014}, which addresses the challenging goal of learning nothing about an individual while learning useful information about a population.
+This is in accordance with existing data protection laws, including the GDPR.
+However, the feasibility of applying differential privacy approaches to crowd management remains an open topic of research.
+Device-free NVB solutions, both based on RF or other physical properties (such as audio or ultrasound signals), are less harmful to an individual's privacy since they do not require processing of devices' IDs and, thus, according to the GDPR, they do not collect personally identifiable information that could potentially be used to identify a particular person during people counting activities.
 This pushes towards emerging NVB techniques using reflected-power approaches \cite{Yildirim2021}, also referred to as passive NVB solutions, which reuse existing over-the-air signals to count people or estimate their flow, by viewing the signals as power carriers rather than information ones.